-(Dominie wishes to continue the conversation, in order to escape the unpleasant necessity of turning the leaves.)
+(Dominie wishes to continue the conversation, in order to escape the unpleasant necessity of "turning round to the piano.")

-Mrs. N. (interrupts).
+MRS. N. (interrupts).
 My child, just begin again at the beginning, and let us enjoy the whole of "The Huguenots."
 Mr. Dominie likes it.